ScytedTV-Studios/BanX/README.md

 - The domain embeds X/Twitter posts.
 - The domain hosts CSAM or other dangerous content.
 - The domain hosts illegal or otherwise harmful content.

-## Invite The Bot

-You can invite the bot to your Discord Server with this URL: https://discord.com/oauth2/authorize?client_id=1333586687724355759